felix-cfzhou/GooseOrNot/README.md

 The react-native targeted gradle download is completely behind, I am currently using 4.9

-the adb tool (android device bridge) comes with the android=sdk-platform-tools.
-Please do NOT install the android-tool or the adb versions may not match and result in terrible things.
+the adb tool (android device bridge) comes with the android-sdk-platform-tools.
+Please do NOT install android-tool or the adb versions may not match and result in terrible things.

 To accept licenses for a platform run either
 ```bash